adobe/aem-cif-guides-venia/README.md

 ## Maven settings

 The project comes with the auto-public repository configured.
-To setup the repository in your Maven settings, refer to:
+To set up the repository in your Maven settings, refer to:

     http://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html

 ## Releases

-The Venia demo is ony released on Github but not on Maven Central like other projects like the CIF components.
+The Venia demo is only released on Github but not on Maven Central like other projects like the CIF components.
 To perform a release, we use a dedicated profile to make sure all modules versions are updated:

 `mvn release:prepare release:clean -Prelease-prepare`